-A: Applications for interim relief are handled in-person (unless the court excuses an appearance or grants a request to appear remotely).
-The moving papers - notice of motion papers or an order to show cause - shall include the information set forth in Section 1250.4(b)(1).
+A: Applications for interim relief must be made in person (unless the court excuses an appearance).
+The moving papers - notice of motion papers or an order to show cause shall include the information set forth in Section 1250.4(b)(1).
 The court has a form - Summary Statement on Application for Expedited Service and/or Interim Relief - which is also required.
 The form is available as a fillable PDF on the Court's website.